Survivor (Destiny's Child album)

-Survivor is the third studio album by American pop group Destiny's Child.
+Survivor is the third studio album by American girl group Destiny's Child.
 It was released on April 25, 2001, by Columbia Records.
 As their breakthrough second studio album The Writing's on the Wall (1999) became a rising commercial success, Destiny's Child faced the controversial departure of original members LeToya Luckett and LaTavia Roberson, who were replaced with Farrah Franklin and Michelle Williams, in February 2000.
 Soon afterwards, they commenced production of their third studio album, tentatively titled Independent Women.

 Mere five months after joining, Franklin departed from the group in July 2000, and "Independent Women Part I" was subsequently released as a single from the accompanying soundtrack for the film Charlie's Angels (2000).
 The song became a global commercial success and the group's third US Billboard Hot 100 number-one single.
 Retitling the album Survivor in reference to the turmoil surrounding their line-up alterations, Destiny's Child enlisted producers such as Anthony Dent, Damon Elliott, Mark J. Feist, Rob Fusari and Keybeats alongside Beyoncé Knowles, who produced all and co-wrote nearly all of the album's tracks.
 Their final product was an R&B and pop record incorporating genres such as dance, funk and hip hop.
 Its lyrical themes explore dynamics between women, self-esteem, independence and romantic relationships.

 Upon its release, Survivor received generally positive reviews, mostly aimed at its production, while its balladry, length and lyrical content ignited criticism.
 Retrospective critical commentaries have credited the record for its impact on mainstream music of the 2000s and for serving as foundation for Knowles' eventual solo career.
 A global commercial success, the album debuted atop the US Billboard 200 with first-week sales of 663,000 units, becoming Destiny's Child's first and only number-one studio album on the chart.
 It has gone on to be certified quadruple platinum by the Recording Industry Association of America (RIAA).
 At the 44th Annual Grammy Awards (2002), the album was nominated for Best R&B Album.
 By 2004, it had sold over 10 million copies worldwide, being among the best-selling girl group albums of all time.

 Survivor produced four singles.
 Its title track peaked at number two on the US Billboard Hot 100 and reached the top ten in 18 additional countries.
 In 2002, it won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 "Bootylicious" became Destiny's Child's fourth US Billboard Hot 100 number-one single and attained international success.
 "Emotion" became a US Billboard Hot 100 top-ten hit in the wake of the September 11 attacks, while "Nasty Girl" was released only overseas and achieved moderate success.
 The album was further promoted with the co-headlining Total Request Live Tour (2001) and the Destiny's Child World Tour (2002).
 After the latter's conclusion, the group embarked on a two-year hiatus, during which each member released a solo studio album to varying levels of success.